taro-tsuchiya/BlockchainAmplification/README.md

-# Blockchain Economic Denial of Sustainability Attack
+# Blockchain Amplification Attack

 We implement our attack simulation on the top of our related work [SpeculativeDoS](https://github.com/AvivYaish/SpeculativeDoS).
 Please refer to our commit history to review the modifications made to the existing settings.
 We begin modifying the codebase after the 3rd commit.

-To reproduce our resuts, please do the following.
+To reproduce our results, please do the following.
 1. Clone our repository, and install Go version higher than 1.19 but lower than 1.23 on your machine.
 (The current go 1.23 has an issue in runtime package when you compile from the sourcecode)
 2. Move to the test location.

-For EDoS attack
+For Amplification attack
 ```
 cd modified/eth/block-validation
 ```